qouteall/qouteall-blog/Cognitive-biases.md

 One related topic is the **law of large numbers**: if there are enough samples of a random event, the average of the results will converge.
 The law of large numbers focus on the total average, and does not consider exact order.

-The total average will converge doesn't mean future event's average will be opposite to past event's average.
+The **law of large number works by diluting unevenness rather than correcting unevenness**.
 For example, a fair coin toss will converge to 1/2 heads and 1/2 tails.
 Even if the past events contain 90% heads and 10% tails, this does not mean that the future events will contain more heads.
 The future event will still converge to 50% heads, and the large amount of future events will dilute the finite amount of uneven past events.

 Actually, **gambler's fallacy can be correct in a system with negative feedback loop, where the short-term distribution changes by past samples**.
 These long-term feedback loops are common in nature, such as the predator-prey amount relation.
 It also appears in markets with cycles.
 (Note that in financial markets, some cycles are much longer than expected, forming trends.)
 In a PvP game with Elo-score-based matching mechanism, losing makes make you more likely to win in the short term.